 UN Network Results Framework

-Click here to download a detailed version of the UN Network Results Framework (Annex 3 of the UN Network for SUN Strategy).
+Click here to download a detailed version of the UN Network Results Framework (Annex 3 of the UN Network Strategy).

 UN Network tools and resources

-A series of tools and resources are available to guide the work of the UN Network for SUN at the country level.
-Some of these materials have been developed explicitly for the UN Network for SUN, whereas other materials refer to the UN more broadly.
+A series of tools and resources are available to guide the collective work of the UN Network at the country level.
+These tools were developed by the UN Network Secretariat and complement those of the member agencies.

 Global Network Facilitation